Royal Red Cross: Later changes to the award

 A second and lower class, Associate, was added during the First World War in November 1915 under a Royal Proclamation of King George V.

-The award is made to a fully trained nurse of an officially recognised nursing service, military or civilian, who has shown exceptional devotion and competence in the performance of nursing duties, over a continuous and long period, or who has performed an exceptional act of bravery and devotion at her or his post of duty.
+The award is made to a fully trained nurse of an officially recognised nursing service, military or civilian, who has shown exceptional devotion and competence in the performance of nursing duties, over a continuous and long period, or who has performed an exceptional act of bravery and devotion at their post of duty.
 It is conferred on members of the nursing services regardless of rank.
 Holders of the second class who receive a further award are promoted to the first class, although an initial award can also be made in the first class.
 Holders of the first class who receive a further award are awarded a bar.

 The decoration was conferred exclusively on women until 1976, when men became eligible, with posthumous awards permitted from 1979.

+Awards are announced in The Gazette.

 Recipients of the Royal Red Cross are entitled to use the post-nominal letters "RRC" for Members and "ARRC" for Associates.